Healthcare Technology: How It’s Being Used in 2025

 Telehealth is just one portion of an entire segment of healthcare: virtual healthcare.

-There are a number of other technologies that accompany and compliment telehealth like remote patient monitoring (RPM), IoT devices, online patient portals, and personal health apps.
+There are a number of other technologies that accompany and complement telehealth like remote patient monitoring (RPM), IoT devices, online patient portals, and personal health apps.

 Take Tytocare, for example.